mitogh/Random-Image/README.md

-Simple Random Image
+Random Image
 ===================

-Generates a random image from the attachments file.
+> Easily random image generation from the library of attachments or from a post, page or custom post type ID.